barrachri/christianbarra.com/content/page/about_me.md

 - **[cassiny.io](https://www.cassiny.io)**: data related
 - **[pybootcamp.com](https://www.pybootcamp.com)**: teaching related

-They are definitively work in progress and they need more attention.
+They are in a constant work in progress state and they need more attention.